PyStakers/validator_install/README.md

 5) Creates necessary users, directories, and files.
 6) Downloads and installs the latest Geth and Lighthouse binaries.
 7) Sets up and writes service files for Geth, Lighthouse Beacon, and Lighthouse Validator.
-8) Displays a summary of the installation, including firewall status and software versions.
+8) Displays a summary of the installation.

 **To run the script, use these commands:**